Generator Red Hot Glowing Turbo

 Filters not cleaned or replaced

-Unlikely to be the governor or AVR, although timing settings may have slipped.
+It’s unlikely to be the governor or AVR, although timing settings may have slipped

 Check for any restrictions in the air flow to the engine- fix if found